ChurchApps/ChurchAppsSupport/chums/importcsv.md

 layout: page
 ---

-## How to Import Your Data from Excel or CVS
+## How to Import Your Data from Excel or CSV

 1. Put your excel or cvs file on your desktop.
 2. Next, in Chums go to settings then to import/export